RedQ/listbook-doc/chapter1.md

 **a.
 The “Broken theme and/or stylesheets missing” error is most common when you install or activate a new theme.**

-**Solution**: If you get an error saying that the stylesheet is missing, then you have uploaded the wrong folder.
-Please check that you are uploading the findus\_theme.zip within the Theme Files folder.
+**Solution**: If you get an error saying that the stylesheet is missing, then you have uploaded the wrong zip folder.
+Please check that you are uploading the listboo.zip.
 You have to unzip the package file that you download from Themeforest to find this.

 **b.
 Problems with uploading via WP admin panel due Upload limit.**